All Rights reserved

-Religion has not loosened its grip on the South — a new poll finds that
+Religion has not loosened its grip on the South -- a new poll finds that

 the most religious states remain those below the Mason-Dixon Line, with Mississippi leading the pack.

 A Pew Forum study asked respondents whether religion is important in their lives, and 82% percent of Mississipians said yes.
 Following Mississippi were Alabama and Arkansas (both at 74%), Louisiana (72%), Tennessee (71%), and South Carolina (70%).
 The New England states of Vermont and New Hampshire (each at 36%) were the least religious; both states allow same-sex marriage.

 While the Pacific Northwest has usually been found to be the least religious area in the nation, New England seems to be pulling ahead.